AERO-568-Flight-Computer/FlightComputer/dataAggV1/README.md

 This data aggregator is designed to follow the ARINC 653 inspired architecture by Carl Denslow.

-The current version can receive a single integer piece of data from an arbitrary number of partitions.
+The current version can receive a single integer piece of data per packet from an arbitrary number of partitions.

 It is multithreaded and has a thread dedicated to listening to each partition.